alifwahid/alifwahid.github.io/_posts/2018-11-13-packing-books-into-boxes.md

 ## Piled higher and deeper

-With due deference to PhD Comics, here's how I managed to pile higher and deeper; the boxes I mean ;-)
+With due deference to PhD Comics, below is a picture of how I managed to pile higher and deeper.

 ![piled_boxes]({{ "/imgs/piled_boxes.jpg" | absolute_url }})